osanseviero/Software_Engineering/Tarea1/README.md

 * Packaging of computer.

 Implementation

-	Computer if the base class and implementation.
+	Computer is the base class and implementation.
 It uses pure virtual functions to enforce the overriding of subclasses.

 	Computer factory was done separated to keep implementation separated from interface.

 	If the company needs to add another type of computer, just computerFactory class needs to be changed.